Energy Management

 Wake Tech recognizes utility conservation, water conservation, water quality management, resource management and sustainability efforts as the responsibility of the entire college community.
-The college participates in Energy Star, a program run by the U.S. Environmental Protection Agency and U.S. Department of Energy that promotes energy efficiency, and the Facilities Operations Department continually evaluates and implements other conservation measures, as appropriate, to support the mission of the college.
+The college participates in Energy Star, a program run by the U.S. Environmental Protection Agency and U.S. Department of Energy that promotes energy efficiency.
+The Facilities Operations Department continually evaluates and implements other conservation measures, as appropriate, to support the mission of the college.

 Peak demand is the greatest amount of electricity a utility must supply to its customers at any given time in any one month.
 Utilities forecast peak demand periods by analyzing anticipated unusually high or low temperatures, the current weather, average hourly industrial and residential usages and known constant demands.